-Currently, available solutions that are effective for common microbes responsible for GI outbreaks are accelerated hydrogen peroxide 0.5% and sodium hypochlorite 1000ppm.^[48-51] A limited number of quaternary ammonium products have demonstrated effectiveness in recent studies.^[52, 53] New products are in development and may be appropriate in the future.
+Currently, available solutions that are effective for common microbes responsible for GI outbreaks are accelerated hydrogen peroxide 0.5% and sodium hypochlorite 1000ppm.
+[48-51] A limited number of quaternary ammonium products have demonstrated effectiveness in recent studies.
+[52, 53] New products are in development and may be appropriate in the future.
 Any disinfectant used in a health care setting is required to have a Drug Identification Number (DIN) assigned by Health Canada.
-The manufacturer should be able to provide evaluations that demonstrate the product's effectiveness against common enteric agents (preferably from a third party).
+The manufacturer should be able to provide evaluations that demonstrate the product's effectiveness against common enteric agents including at least one non-enveloped virus (preferably from a third party).
 Follow the manufacturer's instructions regarding dilution and contact time required to be effective.
 When organic matter is present (e.g. vomit, feces) many disinfectants require the surfaces be cleaned with a detergent prior to disinfection.
 If in doubt about a cleaning product please contact the EHO/Public Health/ICP in your area.
-For a table of commonly used products see Appendix: 7 outbreak.
-For a detailed procedure for cleaning up excrement see Appendix: 8.
+For a table of commonly used products, see Appendix 7.